aussedatlo/aussedatlo-notes/posts/01-caddy-in-docker.md

 #### Redirect using Host IP address

-If it's impossible to use the `caddy` external network, you can also point to the host IP.
+If it's impossible to use the `caddy` external network, such as non-dockerized service scenario, you can also redirect to the host IP.

 To get the IP address of the host `<host-ip>` from a Docker container, run: